joegreene/CS_121_Fall_2014/References/Documentation (and Writing Style)/README.md

   }
 ```

-It's certainly not as nice as typing a single line, but it's still an alternative and works for more than just a Windows operating system (from what I hear, it's quicker too).
+It's certainly not as nice as typing a single line, but it's still an alternative and works for more than just a Windows operating system.
+From what I hear, it's quicker too.

 More info on this [here](http://www.cplusplus.com/forum/windows/55426/).